-This well-known New York four-storied mansion on Staten Island is considered one of the most haunted houses in New York City.
+The four-story Kreischer Mansion is a well-known Staten Island home that is one of the most haunted houses in New York.
 It was the home of Edward Kreischer, his wife, and their seven children, circa 1885.
 Kreischer had financial problems and killed himself.
-After his death, the family brick factory burned down.
+After his death, the family's brick factory burned down.
 The mansion has been featured in several TV shows, such as Gotham, Bones, and Boardwalk Empire.
 It has also garnered many paranormal investigators' attention.

 Merchant's House Museum